usnistgov/asbestos/asbestos-war/src/main/webapp/data/TestCollections/MHD_DocumentRecipient_comprehensive/Bad_entryUUID/description.md

 **Metadata contents**: The DocumentReference.identifier is labeled with use="official" and the value is not a UUID.
 DocumentReference.masterIdentifier is given unique values before the transaction is sent.

 **Expected Outcome**: Transaction will fail with status 400 and no contents will be persisted to the server.
+An OperationOutcome resource will be returned.
 MHD Table 4.5.1.1-1 stipulates that if an identifier is specified with use="official" than the value shall carry the entryUUID (be in UUID format).